Business, Political, Civic & Social

 Please note, to commemorate the community spirit exhibited by William Riedlin and the brewery in helping improve the City of Covington and Kenton County, an ancestor of Wm.
 Riedlin provided assistance in creating the Riedlin - Schott Community Room and the Bavarian Brewery Exhibit.
 This room and exhibit are both located in the former Brew House, which is now the South Wing of the Kenton County Government Center.
 (See History.)

 Like other successful brewers, William Riedlin developed other business interests.
 Besides being the principal owner and operator of the Bavarian Brewing Co., he was was mostly involved in several other local businesses.
 However, it's known that he was involved in at least one company outside of the state - a Nevada Gold mine.
-His business interest and positions, were as follows:
+His business interests and positions, were as follows:

 Kentucky Brewers Association, Pres.
 (Twice)